 My twist on the traditional soft Amaretti biscuit, with a hidden dark chocolate centre.

-A few weeks ago for Easter Jon made his Mum a batch of amaretti biscuits as an alternative to the traditional chocolate egg.
-As he was making them anyway we decided to have a little play and try a few alternative flavours.
-One of the ones we tried was to roll them in cocoa powder instead of icing sugar before cooking – dark chocolate and almond is such a lovely flavour combination isn’t it.
-This first attempt wasn’t perfect (I don’t know about you, but my cooking experiments rarely are first go, I’m more of an ‘if at first you don’t succeed…’ kind of person) but we were definitely on to something, so while Jon headed back to work after the Easter break, I took over the mantle of perfecting the recipe.
+At Easter, it is a tradition to make a batch of amaretti biscuits as an alternative to the traditional chocolate egg.
+I decided to have a little play and try a few alternative flavours.
+One of the ones I tried was to roll them in cocoa powder instead of icing sugar before cooking – dark chocolate and almond is such a lovely flavour combination isn’t it?

 In the end I decided on rolling them in a mix of cocoa powder and icing sugar (this gives the delicious bitterness of the cocoa without being too bitter) and also stuffing chocolate in the centre so you get a hit of it as you bite in.
 This is especially good if you eat them when they’re still a little bit warm from the oven as it’s all soft and gooey 🙂